 - 67% say they buy junk food or soda from machines at school.

 - 75% of the teens who describe themselves as overweight say they buy junk food or soda at school, compared with 65% of those who feel that they are about right or underweight.

-Additionally, a nationwide survey of vending machines in middle schools and high schools found that 75% of the drinks and 85% of the snacks sold are high in calories and are of poor nutritional value.
-The study of 1,420 machines in 251 schools was organized by the Center for Science in the Public Interest (CSPI) and conducted by 120 volunteers.
+Additionally, a nationwide survey of vending machines in middle and high schools found that 75% of drinks and 85% of snacks sold are high in calories and are of poor nutritional value.
+The Center for Science in the Public Interest (CSPI) organized the study of 1,420 machines in 251 schools.
 From that study, CSPI was able to answer the following questions.

 How Many Items Do They Buy?

 - 71% reported buying sugar-sweetened sodas or other beverages